1. Key Characteristics

 A bored Weim can become rambunctious, destructive and difficult to control.
 Most dogs of this breed are happiest when given a job or task to perform on a regular basis.
 They love to work and love to be praised.

 They are prone to separation anxiety and don’t love being crated or kenneled for long periods of time.
-And outdoor kenneling is especially not recommended; Weims want to be with their family and may become distressed without regular contact.
+Don’t make them live in outdoor kenneling; Weims want to be with their family and may become distressed without regular contact.

 LOW: The coat of a Weim is short and pretty easy to maintain.
-Bathe them only when needed.
+Bathe them only when needed, and a once-a-week brushing is usually sufficient for this average shedder.

-MEDIUM: While the most common problem in medium to larger dogs is bloat, these other conditions have been noted for the breed:
+MEDIUM: While the most common problem in medium to larger dogs is bloat, watch out for these conditions in Weimaraners:

 - Hip dysplasia